Ask Chef Dennis

 pouring a beer into the dutch oven with the seared pork roasts

-Add your favorite beer (or Dr. Pepper, Root Beer or Cola) to the pot.
-Place the lid on the pot and put the pot into a preheated 300 degrees F oven for 3 hours.
-If you’d like a smoky flavor you can add a little liquid smoke to the cooking liquid.
+Add your favorite beer (or Dr. Pepper, Root Beer, or Cola) to the pot.
+Place the lid on the pot and put the pot into a preheated 300 degrees F. oven for 3 hours.
+If you’d like a smoky flavor, you can add a little liquid smoke to the cooking liquid.

-You can check the roast at the 90-minute mark to see if it needs more liquid.
+Check the roast at the 90-minute mark to see if it needs more liquid.
 If it does add more beer or water to the pan.
 Mine had more than enough liquid in the pan and didn’t need any additional liquid.

 Chef Dennis Tip: